Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 But data released this week revealed the country had recorded its deadliest month in 27 years, and over the seven-day period from May 13-20, it recorded the highest average coronavirus death rate in Europe – indicating it's now paying the price for its "soft" Covid-19 policy.

-"We have to go back to December 1993 to find more dead during a single month," a population statistician at Statistics Sweden told AFP in a statement.
+"We have to go back to December 1993 to find more dead during a single month," a population statistician at Statistics Sweden told AFP.

 "Norway, Denmark and Iceland have managed to stabilise their situation, but in Sweden the situation is more alarming," Finnish interior minister Maria Ohisalo said.